I pose this question to those who have already gotten married, I am interested to see what others think!

 2. As a Videographer, it is important that I am always honing my craft.
 When it comes to shooting video as compared to photography, it’s interesting to see the varying angles that I can get with a still image as compared to a video clip.
 Often times I am able to get unique pictures with ease because the camera isn’t locked off on a tripod.

-That said, I am shocked at how often I get calls from a Bride or her Mother asking if I have any pictures of this, or that, because the photographer LOST THEIR MEMORY CARD.
-I once shot a wedding that had 3 photographers, they all seemed to be somewhat inexperienced, but I made the best of it.
+That said, I am shocked at how often I get calls from a bride or her mother asking if I have any pictures of this, or that, because the photographer LOST THEIR MEMORY CARD.
+I can understand how much would have infuriated them, not to mention stressed them out.
+A photographer should always ensure that that first thing they do with the photo film is to send it for digitization (look here to see how).
+Such amateur problems can easily be avoided by having a copy online.
+Another time I shot a wedding that had 3 photographers, they all seemed to be somewhat inexperienced, but I made the best of it.
 After I delivered their wedding video, the mother called me in tears, all 3 photographers shot the wedding and somehow all 3 of them fell off the face of the planet.
 It just so happened that I had a few images of their cake, and a few other moments from throughout the day.

 Recently I filmed a wedding with a photographer that I LOVED!
 She was amazing, wonderful, you couldn’t ask for anything more!
 Until I looked at her pictures.
 The wedding was an indoor wedding venue, with very little light.
 After the ceremony we went outside for family formals, which was awesome, it turned out well.
 Later that night, the photographer told me that she was intimidated by me with all of my experience, but after getting to know me she wanted to shoot with me some more.
 I asked to look at her camera to get an idea of what her stuff looked like.
 After all, I LOVED working with her, she had a great attitude and she could direct the crowds very well.
 There are some things that can be taught, and SHE had the things that can’t be taught down 100%.

 After thumbing through some of her images, I was saddened to see that all of the ones indoors were VERY blurry, and completely unusable.
 I looked quickly at her shutter speed and it was 1/40th of a second.
 She had the camera on a manual setting, and the camera sensed that there wasn’t enough light so it decreased the shutter speed to compensate.
 Sadly, the shutter speed of 1/40th is nowhere near fast enough to capture movement.
-So, this beautiful couple had a bunch of pictures of their first dance that were blurry.
-I took a quick second to educate the photographer so she could return some higher quality images for the couple for the rest of the night.
+So, this beautiful couple had a bunch of blurry pictures of their first dance.
+I took a quick second to educate the photographer about shutter speed as well as some necessary software tools so that she could fix the blurry pictures later and return some better-quality images of the couple for the rest of the night.

 Another quick story, a while back I shot a wedding where I did my normal thing, I shot about 100 images of the wedding day so I could write a blog article of their wedding day.
 I was contacted after the wedding by the mother of the bride asking if she could buy the rights to their pictures as they were “much better than anything the photographer sent us”.